ship-nix/ihp-tailwind-bootstrapper/README.md

 ## How to use

-For deploying with Shipnix, Tailwind should now just work.
+For deploying with Shipnix, vanilla NixOS, or most other deployment methods, Tailwind should just work in production.

 ### Use in development